2023 Neighborhood Council Elections

 Eligible candidates can be residents, business owners, property owners, or community interest advocates who are key participants in local non-profit/service organizations.
 Candidates need not be US citizens or legal residents to qualify.
 Participation is also open to the formerly incarcerated.
 The minimum age to run for a council seat is 18.

-Ballots And Voting Model
+Voting Model

 Meeting the Candidates